 Shoppers buy fruit at a supermarket in Shijiazhuang, Hebei province.
 (Photo by Jia Minjie/For China Daily)

-China's consumer price index, a main gauge of inflation, rose by 0.1 percent year-on-year in August, up from a 0.3 percent dip in July.
-The growth in core CPI, which excludes volatile food and energy prices and is deemed a better gauge of the supply-demand relationship in the economy, rose by 0.8 percent year-on-year in August, the NBS said.
+The growth of core CPI, which excludes volatile food and energy prices and is deemed a better gauge of the supply-demand relationship in the economy, was 0.7 percent year-on-year in April.